Is Marriage Outdated In Modern Society? How Marriage Has Evolved Over Time

 Because modern marriage is generally considered a kind of symbolic gesture rather than a required tradition, it has become much less important in many people's lives.
 In fact, many couples choose not to get married for a variety of reasons.

-Financial implications of marriage
+Financial implications of getting married

 The process of getting married usually involves financial stress, with the average wedding costing around $22,500 in the United States.
 The wedding industry often publicizes marriage as the ultimate expression of love, even though many couples may be happily together for decades without ever marrying.
 The financial stress of a wedding may be enough to break up a couple in some cases.